dinasv/CSBFinder/README.md

 Now execute CSBfinder and choose `File->Import->Genomes File`, it may take a few minutes to load the selected file.

 ##### Input Parameters
-Click on the "Run" button, and a dialog will open.
+Click on the "Run" button, and a progressBar will open.

 The screenshot below shows a typical parameter setting.
 - The quorum parameter is set to 50 (i.e., each CSB must have instances in at least 50 input genomes).